Tpiano/VENDING-MACHINE-PROJECT/README.md

 I was able to perform the eploratory data analysis on the data using the .describe() function and was able to discover the  most purchased category of product.

 ## VISUALIZATION
-I made visualizations tpo draw insights on the following information on the data.
+I made visualizations to draw insights on the following information on the data.
 * Highest sold Category
 * Status with highest Option
 * Mode of Transaction